Pyloric Stenosis Quiz

 Abdominal pain

-Your doctor may ask these questions to diagnose pyloric stenosis
+Your doctor may ask these questions to check for this disease:

-Did your child vomit forcefully (projectile vomiting) after feeding?
+Did your child vomit forcefully after feeding?

-Do you feel that your abdomen (stomach) is bloated or has a lot of gas?
+Do you feel that your abdomen or stomach is bloated?

-View the symptoms of Pyloric stenosis
+View the symptoms of Pyloric Stenosis

-Diseases related to Pyloric stenosis
+Diseases related to Pyloric Stenosis

 References